windijs/windijs/docs/posts/how-windijs-works.md

 ### Why not use theme?

 We know that the previous windi and tailwind were using the theme function to get the theme, like `theme("borderRadius")`.
-But such approach creates two broblems when subsumed into the css-in-js framework.
+But such approach creates two problems when subsumed into the CSS-in-JS framework.

-First of all, the size issue.
-With this approach, you need to pack all the configurations into the runtime, and it's not easy to tree-shaking. which means that the more powerful your utilities are, the bigger the runtime will be, especially since windi also includes a lot of animations, which take up a very large size.
+Firstly, the size issue.
+With this approach, you need to pack all the configurations into the runtime, and it's not easy to tree-shaking.
+Which means that the more powerful your utilities are, the bigger the runtime will be, especially since windi also includes a lot of animations, which take up a very large size.

 The second is that you will lose the type checking and there will be no intelligent completion at all.